jrs-innovation-center/CODEcampAS/2-first-web-site/ids-and-classes.md

 }
 ```

-Then take your origin story and add the `box` class to your origin story's html element.
+Next take your origin story and add the `box` class to your origin story's html element.

-Then play around with other elements on your page, spice up the title using class or id attributes and css.
-Or control the size of your avatar.
+Finally, play around with other elements on your page, spice up the title using class or id attributes and CSS.
+You can also control the size of your avatar with CSS.

 [Index](/first-web-site) | [Prev](/first-web-site/layout) | [Next](/first-web-site/animation)